Zio-4/Zio-4/README.md

 - 🏙️ I am located in the Bay Area in California
 - 🧑🏻‍🎨 I love working on fun and creative apps
 - 🦿 I Also like working on useful apps
-- 👨‍💻 Ultimate developer goal: Working on a project that will better the world
 - 🌎 I've traveled to 11 countries
 - 🎓 Alumni: Sonoma State Universitry, Flatiron School
 - ⚡ Fun fact: I speak 🇵🇱 Polish fluently and love outdoor activities🌲